JonathanAviles/DPFLOW---MATLAB/README.md

 outputVariables = dpflow(distCase_test13nodes);

 All output info will be available in the structure outputVariables and some of the fields will also be saved to file distCaseResults.m

+## to do
+- [ ] modify the input function
+- [ ] create lib folder and example folder
+- [ ] add the main function with renaming it
+- [ ] add the p function with renaming it